 Training on the Bloodborne Pathogens Standards

 Researchers must attend the in-person presentation once and thereafter complete the refresher training requirement online or again in person.
-The bloodborne pathogens training presentation is scheduled quarterly on the third Thursday of January, April, July and October and it is advertised by email on the “Bio business” listserv.
+The next two bloodborne pathogens training presentations are scheduled for Thursday, July 13 and October 12, 2017, at 9am in LSB 4301.

 If you have any questions, contact the Campus Biosafety Officer at email@example.com or 805.893.8894.